 Nevertheless, every standards-settings program, including ACORD's, has the potential for being misused towards anti-competitive ends.
 Industry standards can have a significant impact on the product preferences of buyers in the marketplace.
 Consequently, the sellers of those products may have an incentive to seek the adoption of standards that would exclude or disadvantage products of their competitors, or otherwise restrain trade.
 Because of this possible incentive, "product standards have a serious potential for anti-competitive harm" and "private standard-setting associations have traditionally been objects of antitrust scrutiny."
 Allied Tube & Conduit Corp. v.
 Indian Head, Inc., 108 S. Ct.
 1931, 1937 (1988).
-To comply with the antitrust laws, therefore, standards-setting associations must adopt "procedures that prevent the standards-setting product in the standards-setting product in the standards-setting product in the standards-setting product."
+To comply with the antitrust laws, therefore, standards-setting associations must adopt "procedures that prevent the standards-setting process from being biased by members with an economic interest in stifling product competition."
 Id.